qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   exploration stage and a free Bernoulli actor-critic stage.
 Tests verify that the forced stage leaves the actor unchanged and both stages freeze the complete prediction and retrieval system.
+- 2026-08-30: the recurrent predictor failed the fixed-schedule precondition in an exploratory high-budget run.
+Added a boundary-blind structured situation model to isolate encoding-policy learning.
+On new DM trials its fixed endpoint schedule beats midpoint, midpoint-plus-endpoint, dense, and no-encoding alternatives when the same schedule controls both distracting and target events.